 Of course this is easier when I am receiving information about a subject that I am interested in but this is not always possible.
 As a business owner and a general professional, it is not always possible to only attend the events that excite me.
 I, my PAs and hazarding a guess, you, have to attend events on a regular basis that are necessary to our role but not always exciting.
 These can be meetings, CPDs, conferences, learning and development sessions to name just a few.

 Due to my experience and knowledge of myself, I have tried to develop a training style that takes into account all of the above.
 Because, although disability equality/awareness fills me with excitement and joy, I do have to submit to the fact that it will not do this for everyone.

 So what do I do to ensure that people in my training sessions have a good time and can leave the room with some useful information and ideas to implement?
+I have a clear understanding of why I train as I do.
 Below are my 5 rules for a successful training session:

 My sessions concentrate heavily on “soft skills”.
 By this I mean the skills utilised to engage, value and support people.
 Due to this, I encourage all participants to challenge themselves and each other.
 I don’t mean being argumentative.
 I would not encourage anyone to negatively confront or do anything to make another person feel uncomfortable.
 By creating an environment where people can be open and honest with each other, they can discuss thoughts and perceptions in a safe, supportive environment.

 I think this is my favourite part.
 Mainly because its fun.
 The games I create are designed to be informative.
 Going back to my low attention span, I believe that we learn when we are enjoying ourselves and it doesn’t seem as though we are straining ourselves.
 It is also another good opportunity to learn from each other so participants have a break from listening to me but they can lean on each other to find the answers.